 Jump if zero instructions.
 The JECXZ (jump if ECX zero) instruction jumps to the location specified in the destination operand if the ECX register contains the value zero.
 This instruction can be used in combination with a loop instruction (LOOP, LOOPE, LOOPZ, LOOPNE, or LOOPNZ) to test the ECX register prior to beginning a loop.
-As described in Section, "Loop instructions.
-The LOOP, LOOPE (loop while equal), LOOPZ (loop while zero), LOOPNE (loop while not equal), and LOOPNZ (loop while not zero) instructions are conditional jump instructions that use the value of the ECX register as a count for the number of times to execute a loop.
-All the loop instructions decrement the count in the ECX register each time they are executed and terminate a loop when zero is reached.
-The LOOPE, LOOPZ, LOOPNE, and LOOPNZ instructions also accept the ZF flag as a condition for terminating the loop before the count reaches zero.", the loop instructions decrement the contents of the ECX register before testing for zero.
-If the value in the ECX register is zero initially, it will be decremented to FFFFFFFH on the first loop instruction, causing the loop to be executed 2^{32} times.
+As described in "Loop instructions on page 7-20, the loop instructions decrement the contents of the ECX register before testing for zero.
+If the value in the ECX register is zero initially, it will be decremented to FFFFFFFH on the first loop instruction, causing the loop to be executed 232 times.
 To prevent this problem, a JECXZ instruction can be inserted at the beginning of the code block for the loop, causing a jump out the loop if the EAX register count is initially zero.
 When used with repeated string scan and compare instructions, the JECXZ instruction can determine whether the loop terminated because the count reached zero or because the scan or compare conditions were satisfied.